Tochukz/AWS-Solution-Architect/Udemy-Stephane-Maarek/section-18-containers-ecs-fargate-ecr-eks/hands-on-203/hands-on-203.md

 Copy the AMI and add to the _Images_ map.

 **Deployment**
-There are two template Network.yaml and EcsService.yaml.
+There are two template files `Network.yaml` and `EcsService.yaml`.
-The Stack created from the Network template will be a dependency for the Stack created from EcsService template.
+The Stack created from the `Network` template will be a dependency for the Stack created from `EcsService` template beecause `EcsService` stack imports exported output from `Network` stack.
-For this reason, _Network_ stack must be deployed successfully before _EcsService_ stack.
+For this reason, `Network` stack must be deployed successfully before `EcsService` stack is deployed.

 Lint the templates